Raphaelle1994/SQL_Project_Data_Job_Analysis/README.md

     demand_count DESC
 LIMIT 5;
 ```
-Python and SQL stand out as the most optimal skills and have both a  high demand and a high average salary of $94724.
+Python and SQL stand out as the most optimal skills and have both a  high demand and a high average salary.
 Other valuablle skills include azure, excel and power BI.

 ![optimal_skills](Assets/optimal_skills.png)